yousefkotp/Painter/README.md

 # Painter
-Graphical paint program which allows the user to draw with different colors and strokes, it also allows the user to draw diffrent number of shapes and manipulate them by resizing, filling, moving and cloning them.
+Graphical paint program which allows the user to draw with different colors and strokes, it also allows the user to draw diffrent types of shapes and manipulate them by resizing, filling, moving and cloning them.
 It also supports undo and redo operations.

 ## Project Functionalities
 1. Draw using brush